Hierarchical micro/nanoporous ion-exchangeable sponge†

-Inspired by versatile properties of a sponge, we proposed an ion exchangeable sponge composed of hierarchical micro/nanopores for water treatment.
-Sodium ions in brackish water (10 ~ 300 mM) absorbed in the sponge were exchanged to hydrogen ions in short incubation time and the desalted water was released out by squeezing the sponge in a single hand grip.
-This simple desalination was attributed to the multiscale porous structures in the sponge.
-A number of nanoporous thin films were formed like a bubble rimmed by the closed backbone of a microporous sponge.
-The hierarchical micro/nanopores maximized contacting area of ion-exchanging surface for saline solution so that scaled-up desalination was able to be achieved.
-Furthermore, we demonstrated, for the first time, the growth of wheat was demonstrated in vivo using this micro/nanofluidic based water-treatment by the sponges.
-Wheat shoots grown from NaHCO3/Na2CO3 solutions treated by the sponges were 110 to 226.45 % longer than those grown from the original salty water.
-This implied that the ion-exchangeable sponge would serve as an appropriate technology to the treatment of ground water exacerbated by acid rain and weathered alkaline rocks.
+Inspired by the versatile properties of a sponge, we propose an ion-exchangeable sponge composed of hierarchical micropores and nanopores for water treatment.
+Sodium ions in brackish water (10–300 mM) absorbed in the sponge were exchanged for hydrogen ions in a short incubation time and the desalted water was released by squeezing the sponge with a single hand grip.
+This simple desalination process was attributed to the multi-scale porous structures in the sponge.
+A number of nanoporous thin films were formed like bubbles surrounded by the closed backbone of the microporous sponge.
+The hierarchical micro/nanopores maximized the contact area of the ion-exchanging surface with the saline solution so that scaled-up desalination was achieved.
+Furthermore, the growth of wheat shoots in the desalted water was demonstrated in vivo after using this micro/nanofluidic based water-treatment with the sponges.
+Wheat shoots grown in NaHCO3/Na2CO3 solutions treated by the sponges were 110 to 226.45% longer than those grown in the original salty water.
+This implies that the ion-exchangeable sponge could serve as an appropriate technology for the treatment of ground water affected by acid rain and weathered alkaline rocks.